 Access to finance is on the minds of many UK businesses in 2019; this article provides insight for business owners on the trends for this year, and how these could impact the funding challenges faced.

-As we know the life of a business is never straightforward and there will always be obstacles.
-One of the most common hurdles in building and growing a business is ensuring the correct amount of finance is obtained to support your growth plans.
+The life of a business is never straightforward and there will always be obstacles.
+One of the most common hurdles in building and growing a business is ensuring the correct amount of finance is obtained to support growth plans.

 1. Fintechs’ Role in Supporting SME Loan Options

 New financial technology (fintech) platforms are becoming an ever increasingly popular option for small-businesses in need of a boost to working capital, especially in comparison to larger lenders.
 Using smart technology, fintechs are providing smaller businesses with access to innovative accounting software, financial management, insurance and business evaluation services.